medusajs/medusa/docs/content/advanced/backend/notification/overview.md

 ### How Notification Provider is Created

 A Notification Provider is essentially a Medusa [Service](../services/create-service.md) with a unique identifier, and it extends the [`NotificationService`](../../../references/services/classes/NotificationService.md) provided by the `medusa-interfaces` package.
-It can be created as part of a [Plugin](../plugins/overview.md), or it can be created just as a Service file in your Medusa server.
+It can be created as part of a [Plugin](../plugins/overview.md), or it can be created just as a Service file in your Medusa backend.

 As a developer, you mainly work with the Notification Provider when integrating a third-party service that handles notifications in Medusa.

-When you run your Medusa server, the Notification Provider is registered on your server if it isn’t already.
+When you run your Medusa backend, the Notification Provider is registered on your backend if it isn’t already.
 This means that it will be inserted into the `notification_provider` table in your database.

 ### NotificationProvider Entity Overview